Being positive and thinking positively can help you cope with cancer, but it is natural to also feel upset and frightened sometimes.

 It means recognising some of the fearful possibilities that can arise from having cancer.
-Thinking positively also recognises the importance of hope whatever your situation.
+Thinking positively also recognises the importance of hope, whatever your situation.

 Feeling upset and frightened can be a sign of strength and may reflect your courage in facing up to an uncertain future.
-But sometimes it can help to try to change negative thoughts into something more positive when they come into your head.
+But sometimes, it can help to try to change negative thoughts into something more positive when they come into your head.
 This takes practice.

 Expressing your feelings

-This doesn’t mean that you always have to stop yourself feeling down.
+This doesn’t mean that you always have to stop yourself from feeling down.
 It is important to allow yourself to experience your feelings.